Best Construction Collaboration & Project Management Software Tools

 - Allison M. – “We began using Procore on a large multi-building multi-phase project.
 The software was easy for our team members to use and the more they used it the more they were impressed by it.
 The organization of the paperwork was a dream compared to the endless Excel spreadsheets we previously used.
 Procore’s interconnected features made our Project Engineers more efficient in their paperwork.
 The ability to take a tablet out on the site and step away from their desk made them more involved in the work being done.”

-Revizto’s main use case is to act as a collaboration platform for different workflows, be it 2D or 3D, allowing for seamless communication between all of the project’s participants, from designers to stakeholders.
-Revizto can easily work throughout all of the different phases of the construction project, including both the design phase and the post-construction maintenance stage.
+Revizto acts as a collaboration platform for different workflows, whether they are 2D or 3D, allowing for seamless communication between all project participants, from designers to stakeholders.
+Revizto works throughout the different phases of a construction project, including both the design phase and the post-construction maintenance stage.

 Key features: